gliverCouto/glivercouto.github.io/_projects/api-documentation.md

 ### Impact ###

 - Greater satisfaction of API consumers, facilitating the integration, understanding, and adoption of the new Building Blocks;
-- Gradual reduction in support contacts for engineers.
+- Gradual decreasing in support contacts for engineers.

 <br />